What is ACC for?

 When someone dies as a result of an accident, a work-related disease or infection, or medical treatment, ACC assistance may be available to the deceased’s family, even if the deceased person had other insurance policies.

-Families of New Zealand residents who are fatally injured on a short trip overseas, and families of visitors who are fatally injured in New Zealand, may also be covered by ACC.
+Families of New Zealand residents who are fatally injured while travelling overseas, and families of overseas visitors fatally injured in New Zealand, may also be covered by ACC.

 If you are a dependent of someone who has died as a result of an injury you could be entitled to weekly compensation payments.

-- the deceased’s children (including children they cared for, who aren’t the deceased’s natural or adopted children);
+- the deceased’s children (including children cared for by the deceased but who aren’t the deceased’s natural or adopted children);

 - a person who was financially dependent on the deceased due to a mental or physical disability).